RiddleAndCode/rtd-docs/docs/Product-Introduction/ProductDescription.md

 **Multi-purpose secure devices (Approval Devices)**: Our hardware wallets can also be used for other security-sensitive online activities.
 Logins with U2F, managing trust certificates on customer level, co-key-management with customers, secure self-encoding data storage for customers, etc.  are only some examples for the broad range of possible extensions.

-**Support of non-fungible, physical assets classes**: Development of our digital asset management solution isn’t only focused on cryptocurrencies but also incorporated a design to support the tokenized economy including the related secure tagging and chipping of physical objects, enabling our clients to go beyond cryptocurrencies and participate in the thriving token economy.
+**Support of non-fungible, physical assets classes**: Development of our Token Management Platform isn’t only focused on cryptocurrencies but also incorporated a design to support the tokenized economy including the related secure tagging and chipping of physical objects, enabling our clients to go beyond cryptocurrencies and participate in the thriving token economy.

 ---
 ## Architecture

-RIDDLE&CODE digital asset management solution combines hardware and software to store, secure and manage cryptocurrencies and various categories of tokens.
+RIDDLE&CODE Token Management Platform combines hardware and software to store, secure and manage cryptocurrencies and various categories of tokens.
 It provides multi-device signing and approval processes based on multi-signee signatures policies and allows institutional organizations to offer these functionalities to clients under custodian service model.

 ![Architecture](https://raw.githubusercontent.com/RiddleAndCode/rtd-docs/master/assets/architecture.png "Architecture")

 ---
 ## Supported currencies

-Through the combination of Signature Device and the Trusted Node, RIDDLE&CODE’s digital asset management solution allows for the scalability of operations while preserving the convenience of a single wallet for an institutional organization.
+Through the combination of Signature Device and the Trusted Node, RIDDLE&CODE’s Token Management Platform allows for the scalability of operations while preserving the convenience of a single wallet for an institutional organization.

-RIDDLE&CODE digital asset management solution can be extended to almost any currency/token, allowing the institution’s clients to sell/buy/trade numerous cryptocurrencies or tokens without the inconvenience of managing a wallet per crypto asset.
+RIDDLE&CODE Token Management Platform can be extended to almost any currency/token, allowing the institution’s clients to sell/buy/trade numerous cryptocurrencies or tokens without the inconvenience of managing a wallet per crypto asset.

 Even the most basic version of RIDDLE&CODE’s asset management solution supports the most important and relevant cryptocurrencies and tokens: